dart-lang/tools/pkgs/unified_analytics/USAGE_GUIDE.md

 To request new events, or event data, file an issue [using this template](https://github.com/dart-lang/tools/issues/new?template=unified_analytics_event.yml).

-To add a new event, create a new field in the `DashEvent` enum in the [`enums.dart` file](./lib/src/enums.dart).
+To add a new event, create a new field in the `DashEvent` enum (if necessary) in the [`enums.dart` file](./lib/src/enums.dart).

-Then, add event data, create a new method for the `Event` class in the [`event.data` file](./lib/src/event.dart).
+Then, add event data, create a new constructor for the `Event` class in the [`event.data` file](./lib/src/event.dart).